anuket-project/anuket-specifications/doc/common/chapter00.md

 <p align="center"><b>Figure 5:</b> Scope ETSI NFV.</p>

 <a name="3.4.2"></a>
-### Relationship between Anuket projects and OVP
+### Relationship between Anuket projects and AAP

-The Anuket project is also closely aligned with OVP, an open source, community-led compliance and verification program that demonstrates the readiness and availability of commercial NFV products and services including **Vendor's Implementation (VI)** of cloud infrastructure and VNFs.
-OVP combines open source-based automated compliance and verification testing for multiple parts of the NFV stack specifications established by ONAP, multiple SDOs such as ETSI and GSMA, and the LF Networking End User Advisory Group (EUAG).
+The Anuket project is also closely aligned with the Anuket Assured Program (AAP), an open source, community-led compliance and verification program that demonstrates the readiness and availability of commercial NFV and cloud native products and services including **Vendor's Implementation (VI)** of both infrastructure and and workloads.
+The AAP combines open source based automated compliance and verification testing for multiple parts of the stack specifications established by Anuket, ONAP, multiple SDOs such as ETSI and GSMA, and the LF Networking End User Advisory Group (EUAG).

 We create an implementation that adheres to the implementation requirements set in the Anuket specifications (**Reference Implementations**).
-Additionally, commercial products can undergo the OVP’s conformance program based on the Anuket **Reference Conformance** specifications and using Anuket specified testing frameworks and tools. **Figure 6** below illustrates the relationship with OVP in more details (specific to OpenStack based specifications).
+Additionally, commercial products can undergo a conformance program based on the Anuket **Reference Conformance** specifications and using Anuket specified testing frameworks and tools. **Figure 6** below illustrates the relationship with Anuket Assured Program in more details (specific to OpenStack based specifications).

 <p align="center"><img src="./figures/tech_relation.png" alt="scope" title="Document Types" width="100%"/></p>
-<p align="center"><b>Figure 6:</b> Anuket Relationship with OVP.</p>
+<p align="center"><b>Figure 6:</b> Relationship between Anuket and Anuket Assured Program.</p>

 As can be seen from the above figure, roles and responsibilities are as follows:
 - Anuket specifies lab requirements in the **Reference Implementation** document which will be used to define what labs can be used within the community for the purpose of installing and testing Anuket conformant cloud infrastructure implementations.